LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 We wrap the PolicyClient interface with an Abmarl :ref:`Agent Based Simulation <abs>` class to connect the JCATS simulation with :ref:`RLlib <jcats_rllib_training>`.
-The observation space is just
+The observation space is
 a two-dimensional continuous array of the agent's position, which ranges from ``(0, 0)`` to ``(2100, 2100)``.
 The action space is a relative movement vector that captures the agent's movement range, from ``(-100, -100)`` to ``(100, 100)``.

 We need to discretize the time steps in order to use JCATS like a discrete-time simulator.
-We determine the minimal amount of time needed for the simulation to process moving our agent 100 units away and set this as the discrete time-gram.
-Any time less than this and the agent would essentially be wasting some of its action space since the simulation would not process the full update state before requesting another action from the policy.
-Thus, in each step, the policy will issue a movement command, and then the AgentBasedSimulation tells the simulation to run for 50 simulation seconds.
+We determine the minimal amount of time needed for the simulation to process moving our agent 100 units away and set this as the discrete *time-gram*.
+Any time less than this and the agent would essentially be wasting some of its action space since the simulation would not process the full state update before requesting another action from the policy.
+Thus, in each step, the policy will issue a movement command, and then the PolicyClient tells the simulation to run for 50 simulation seconds.